xavierdecoster/NuGet.PackageAnalysis/readme.md

 As NuGet (currently version 2.2) does not fully support this Spec (yet - until SemVer hits RTM), this Package Analysis Rule can only check for violations **AFTER** NuGet created an instance of the *SemanticVersion* class internally before reaching the validation logic.
 This means I can't (yet) built the checks for the SemVer build number annotation.

+*Please note: NuGet currently still ignores the PackageIssueLevel.Error and traces a warning instead.
+As soon as NuGet supports this you'll notice package creation will fail (no need to update this assembly as it already uses the Error level).*

 Deploying the Package Analysis Rules
 ------------------------------------
 Simply download the binaries and drop them in the `%localappdata%\nuget\commands` directory